 - 2 dl mulled wine

-- Step 1 Soak the gelatine leaves in cold water.
+- Soak the gelatine leaves in cold water

-- Step 3 Squeeze water from the gelatine and add to the pan.
+- Squeeze water from three gelatine leaves and add to the pan.
 Stir until dissolved.

-- Step 4 Strain the liquid into a bowl and cool to room temperature.
+- Strain double cream liquid into a bowl and cool to room temperature.

-- Step 5 Divide into four cups or whatever you want to serve it in.
+- Divide into four cups or whatever you want to serve it in.

-- Step 7 Bring the mulled wine to a boil, then remove from heat.
+- Bring the mulled wine to a boil, then remove from heat.

-- Step 8 Stir in the gelatine leaves and leave to cool.
+- Stir in two gelatine leaves and leave to cool.

-- Step 9 When the panna cotta has started to set and the mulled wine has cooled a little bit, pour the mulled wine over the panna cotta and leave in the fridge for about 2 hours.
+- When the panna cotta has started to set and the mulled wine has cooled a little bit, pour the mulled wine over the panna cotta and leave it in the fridge for about 2 hours.